 With a keen eye for detail, you'll have the chance to put everything you've learnt at university into practice.
 Armed with your degree, if you're dedicated and tenancious a career in law beckons.
-Find out more about a career in commercial law.

 4. Marketing, Media, PR, Publishing & Journalism, Consumer & Retail